 Of course, it is understood that one can’t always respond to your partner – sometimes, you just can’t.
 Circumstances don’t always permit it.
 On those occasions, decline gently with loving reassurance.
 Being sensitive in denial often feels like rejection, even though that may not be your intention.

 How many times do you and your partner text throughout the day?
 Texting is yet another opportunity to insert sentiment, tenderness, romance, and sexiness into your exchanges.
 Add emotion to the mix with emoticons, gifs, and tender, loving words.
 Let them know you are thinking of them in a way that makes them feel that they are always on your mind and in a very sexy, endearing, and intimate way.

 Emotional and physical distance are indicators of a weak emotional connection.
 For example, couples at odds or disconnected sit on separate sofas, go in different rooms, lack eye contact, and are generally ‘separate’ and independent.

 Given this, it stands to reason that closeness and connection get closer and more intimate to increase intimacy.
 You can get in each other’s ‘space’ because you are romantic partners.

 So sit on the same sofa.
 Cuddle.
 Put your arms around one another—play footsies under the table.
 Snuggle up in bed.
 Being physically intimate helps create emotional closeness and sexual intimacy, too!

 WHY DO THESE SUGGESTIONS WORK?

-You and your beloved are part of a unique and intimate bond that keeps the two of you close, connected, and secure.
-By nurturing this special bond, it helps to increase relationship satisfaction and ensure fidelity.
-When partners feel loved and desired, another can’t entice you – your intimacy needs are already being satisfied with your most important person in the world to you!
+You and your beloved are part of a unique, intimate bond that keeps you close, connected, and secure.
+Nurturing this special bond helps to increase relationship satisfaction and ensure fidelity.
+When partners feel loved and desired, another can’t entice you – your intimacy needs are already being satisfied by the most important person in the world to you!